grafana/pyroscope/.github/ISSUE_TEMPLATE/issue--bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve Phlare.
+about: Create a report to help us improve Pyroscope.
 title: ''
 labels: ''
 assignees: ''